 But with three tablets in the offering, there's a decision to be made about which tablet best suits your needs.
 Is the size worth the increase in price, and exactly what do you get for your money?

-Here we break down the differences to make it easy for you.
+Here we break down the differences to make it easy for you to choose:

 Amazon Fire tablet design